 CEO and board dysfunction prove damaging

-The investment promised a potential 500% return over three years.
+The investment appeared to promise a potential 500% return over three years.
 Two years later, it was looking as though we would be lucky to recoup any of our capital.
 The company had a dysfunctional board that lacked diversity and was very confrontational.
-There was also a bad decision made over the choice of chief executive, who had invested in the business but worked part-time and blamed everyone else for his failings.
+There was also a bad decision made over the choice of chief executive.
+This CEO had invested in the business but worked part-time and blamed everyone else for his failings.

 Moreover, there was no clear marketing strategy or resourcing, which had an impact on sales.
 The final straw was the company’s failure to anticipate regulatory changes driven by an attack on the company’s after-hours business model by the day clinic/general practitioner political lobby group.

 It was all very sad but with it came a big lesson.
-To avoid failure at the early stages of a business make sure to put the basics in place.
+To avoid failure in the early stages of starting a business, make sure to put the basics in place.

-Andrew’s takeaways – Avoid these errors to become a better investor
+Andrew’s takeaways – Avoid these mistakes to become a better investor

 Putting money in is not the problem, it’s getting it out that can be trouble